wleme/williamleme.com/content/posts/20200524-validating-environment-variables-in-nodejs.md

 date: 2020-05-24T19:37:18-04:00
 draft: false
 tags: ["nodejs"]
+summary: How to check if all the environment variables are set in production ?
 ---

 If you use nodemon during dev you may know you can define a file called nodemon.json with all the environment variables your app uses: